HarshitSri-Analog/Low-Drop-Out-Voltage-Regulator/README.md

 | Output Voltage Range (Iload Var)| -                   | 2.17mV             |

 ## Acknowledgements
-I would like to express my gratitude to my mentors and colleagues for their guidance and support throughout this project.
-Special thanks to the design and simulation community for providing invaluable resources and insights into CMOS LDO development.

----
-This repository serves as a learning and reference resource for anyone interested in LDO design and simulation.
+Special thanks to [Cadence Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/virtuoso-studio.html) team for providing an advanced platform for analog design & simulation.
+Additionally, gratitude is extended to [Analog Layout & Design](https://youtube.com/@analoglayoutdesign2342?si=MGVNuvAb5QREWzpp) channel for providing such an informative series on [Designing LDO Regulator Circuit](https://youtu.be/kuY9KpJeZW0?si=XeTRorBCeDtmaaFk).

+Feel free to explore the repository for insights into the design and implementation of LDO Volateg Regulator.
 Contributions and feedback are welcome!

+***If you find this repository helpful, please consider giving it a ⭐!***